Federal Football League: Formation

 Local Councillor F. T. Le Page was elected president.

 History

 In 1915, the Federal football Association (FFA) A. Grade teams were - Brighton District, Moorabbin, Cheltenham, Moorabbin Park, Oakleigh and Elsternwick, whilst the B. Grade clubs were Sandringham, Mentone, Heatherton and Glenhuntly.

 In 1925, the FFA comprised 10 senior and 9 junior club's and had over 1,000 registered players.

-In 1933, J Nolan kicked 116 goals for the Caulfield.

-In 1937 the A Section competition teams where composed of - Black Rock, Mordialloc, Cheltenham, East Burwood, Moorabbin, Caulfield, Darling and Mentone, and in the B section, Chelsea, Highett, Mt.
+In 1937 the A Section competition teams were composed of - Black Rock, Mordialloc, Cheltenham, East Burwood, Moorabbin, Caulfield, Darling and Mentone, and in the B section, Chelsea, Highett, Mt.
 Waverley, Mordialloc, Black Rock and Edithvale-Aspendale.

 Middle Brighton FC kicked 50.40 - 340 v Heatherton: 0.0 - 0 in a match in 1914.